Maxx7/James-Maxx/Three Use Cases.md

 Title: The manager checks the volurnibility of database in the system

-Primary Actor:
+Primary Actor: Corporate Managers

-Goal in Context:
+Goal in Context:avoid any issues might happen in the system

-Stakeholders:
+Stakeholders:Project manager and corporate managers

 Preconditions: